Ebimsv/Torch-Linguist/Readme.md

 **Advantages**:

-  1. Simplicity: N-gram models are relatively simple to implement and understand.
-They have a straightforward probabilistic framework that can be easily computed and interpreted.
+  1. Simplicity: They have a straightforward probabilistic framework that can be easily computed and interpreted.
   2. Efficiency: N-gram models are computationally efficient compared to more complex models.
 They require minimal memory and processing power, making them suitable for resource-constrained environments.
   3. Robustness: N-gram models can handle out-of-vocabulary words and noisy data reasonably well.
 They can still provide reasonable predictions based on the available n-gram statistics, even if they encounter unseen words.